oat-sa/extension-tao-testqti/views/cypress/README.md

 ### Environment setup
 In order to have the E2E tests working properly, it is needed to follow these instructions:
 - Any test packages from the folder `taoQtiTest/views/cypress/fixtures/testPackages` must be imported in TAO, usually within the namespace `E2E`.
-- A specific test taker group must be created to give access to the tests, usually name `E2E`
+- A specific test taker group must be created to give access to the tests, usually named `E2E`
 - A specific test taker must be created, usually named `e2e_test_taker`, and added to the `E2E` group.
 - All the E2E related tests must be published and assigned to the group `E2E`, or any group you created for this purpose
+- The env file must contain the username and password for the E2E test taker (`testTakerUser` and `testTakerPass`).
 - The env file must contain the `deliveryIds` property, filled with the list of test names.
 The example given above should give a good idea of what needs to be set.
 Usually the names listed in it should be ok, unless the deliveries have been renamed.

 ## Commands